compomics/icelogo/README.md

 ## IceLogo Server

 The iceLogo web application is hosted on http://iomics.ugent.be/icelogoserver/.
-The iceLogo project can be found [here](https://github.com/compomics/icelogoserver).
+The iceLogo server project can be found [here](https://github.com/compomics/icelogoserver).

 [Go to top of page](#icelogo)